stef-timmermans/RPi-FSE-Truck/README.md

 # FSE Truck: Raspberry Pi Camera App

-This repository houses the application for the University of Groningen Faculty of Science and Engineering (FSE)'s science truck Raspberry Pi application.
+This repository houses the application for the University of Groningen Faculty of Science and Engineering (FSE) Science Truck's Raspberry Pi camera application.

-*(TODO)*

 ## Hardware Dependencies